Duality for the $\Gamma$-convergence of convex functions

 \section{Proof of Theorem \ref{previo_a_attouch}}

 In this section, we provide a proof of Theorem~\ref{previo_a_attouch}.
-The result is first established for separable Banach spaces and then extended to general WCG Banach spaces by means of separable reduction techniques, combined with the use of projectional skeletons.
+The result is first established for separable Banach spaces and then extended to general WCG Banach spaces by means of separable reduction techniques, supported by the use of projectional skeletons.

 We begin by formally establishing a relation that always holds.
 This is stated in the following lemma.

 \begin{lemma} Let $X$ be a Banach space, and let $f_n\colon X\to\R\cup\{\infty\}$, $n\in\N$, be a sequence of lower semicontinuous proper convex functions.
 Define $f := \eli f_n$.
 Then, one always has